mootable/hashmap/Readme.md

 1 As per spec, ordering of hashmaps is not guarenteed to meet order of insertion when iterating over it.

-2 Although initial creation time is significantly increased, the speed of insertion and retrieval, is 2 - 5 times faster.
+2 Although initial creation time is significantly increased, the speed of insertion, deletion and retrieval, is 2 - 5 times faster.

 3 Memory footprint will be a little larger, albeit will compress faster and more readily.